Rami Malek & Lucy Boynton Offer Rare Glimpse Into Private Romance

 The 38-year-old actor proved just how much of a doting boyfriend he can be in GQ's September issue.

-At one point during the interview, Malek heads into a local Goop shop in New York to purchase a gift for his leading lady.
+At one point during the interview, Malek headed into a local Goop shop in New York to purchase a gift for his leading lady.
 While the two weren't celebrating any special occasion, Malek wanted to give the 25-year-old actress a little token of appreciation.

 From champagne coupes to bath salts, the Mr. Robot star examined several items before settling on the right one—a container of Schmidt's Jasmine Tea deodorant.